muhanad40/React-URL-Shortener/README.md

 # React/ExpressJS URL Shortener [![Build Status](https://travis-ci.org/muhanad40/React-URL-shortener.svg?branch=master)](https://travis-ci.org/muhanad40/React-URL-shortener)

 This is not a real URL shortener.
 It will not shorten any URLs (for spam and laziness purposes).
-It's just a small toy app built to flex them coding muscles 💪
+It's just a small toy app built to flex them coding muscles 💪.
+Also, I whipped up something quickly with Sketch so take it easy on the design.

 ### [Live demo](https://dummy-url-shortener.herokuapp.com/) (mobile responsive 😎)